 The deal will include the creation of MP & Silva YouTube channels, integrated betting rights services for bookmakers, as well as online video and streaming to news sites and Web-enabled televisions, MP & Silva Chief Executive Officer Andrea Radrizzani said in an interview.

-Video sites such Google Inc. (GOOG)’s YouTube, Hulu LLC and Netflix Inc. (NFLX) are rapidly expanding as people increasingly watch TV, videos and films online.
+Video sites such Google Inc. (GOOG:US)’s YouTube, Hulu LLC and Netflix Inc. (NFLX:US) are rapidly expanding as people increasingly watch TV, videos and films online.
 More than 1.2 billion people viewed video content online in May, with YouTube being the most watched, followed by Vevo LLC, according to ComScore Video Metrix.

 “Digital is a huge outlet and I expect most of our content will be eventually watched online,” Radrizzani said.
 Through Rightster, MP & Silva’s footage will be customized and localized to various segments and populations, he said.

 The company, based in London and Singapore, provides some 10,000 hours of programming a year to more than 500 broadcasters, for events such as FA Cup, German Bundesliga and Major League Soccer.
 Rightster clients include The Guardian, Elle and ITN Productions.